Some parts of this page may be machine-translated.

 It can be said that the quality of the annotator's work determines the quality of the training data.
 Of course, annotation is based on defined requirements, so it is important that the requirements are clearly established first.
 However, even if the requirements are confirmed, a specification document is prepared based on them, and proper work instructions are provided, there are still significant traps that cannot be avoided.

-Annotation does not require any specific knowledge or qualifications, and as mentioned at the beginning, it is a simple task when put into words, which can lead to misunderstandings.
-For example, distinguishing dog breeds is something that people unconsciously judge based on their past experiences and instincts.
-I believe there are few people who think theoretically and judge, saying, "If this were like this, it would be a Chihuahua."
-It's a matter of instinctive judgment...
-In annotation work, we inevitably have to rely on human judgment based on experience and instinct.
-Additionally, because we handle large amounts of data, there are many exceptions that cannot be judged by specifications alone.
-There are significant traps hidden within them...
-(It is not realistic to check all data in advance and incorporate exceptional cases into the specifications, and if we were to detail the characteristics of dog breeds in the specifications, it would result in an enormous amount of documentation that would be impractical.)
+No knowledge or qualifications are required to perform annotation, and as mentioned at the beginning, since it is a task that seems simple when put into words, there are some misunderstandings.
+For example, people unconsciously distinguish dog breeds based on their past experience and intuition.
+Few people usually think and judge logically like, "If this part looks like this, then it’s a Chihuahua."
+It’s an intuitive judgment...
+In annotation work, there are inevitably parts where one must rely on human judgment based on experience and intuition.
+Also, because a large amount of data is handled, many exceptions arise that cannot be judged by the specification document alone.
+There are significant traps hidden in these...
+(It is not realistic to check all the data in advance and incorporate all exceptions into the specification document, and if the characteristics of dog breeds, for example, were detailed exhaustively in the specifications, it would become an enormous volume of text and would be impractical to use.)

 No matter how carefully a person works, discrepancies in judgment will inevitably occur.
 I have also experienced discrepancies in judgment and recognition while participating in various projects as an annotator.
 To produce high-quality training data, it is crucial that the annotators themselves are good teachers, and for that, it is necessary to properly manage the people involved.

-It goes without saying that there are various types of people.
-Some tend to prioritize speed, while others may become overly cautious, and some may struggle with communication, such as asking questions.
-Each person's personality can affect the quality of annotations.
-Additionally, annotation requires careful attention to detail, and this process can go on indefinitely.
-As time passes, it is possible to become desensitized, leading to inconsistencies in judgment and careless mistakes.
+It goes without saying that there are many different types of people.
+Some tend to prioritize speed, while others become overly cautious.
+Additionally, some people may struggle with communication, such as asking questions, and each person's personality can affect the quality of annotation.
+Annotation work requires careful attention to detail and continues endlessly.
+As time passes, there can be sensory dulling, which inevitably leads to fluctuations in judgment and careless mistakes.

 In addition to explaining the preparation of specifications and rules, the PM can prevent many judgment errors by conveying key points and important aspects.
 However, it is essential to keep an eye on the workers' conditions and quality until the work is completed, ensuring that the annotators can maintain quality and work smoothly.
 In other words, education and support to become a good teacher are crucial.